vtovmasyan/Statistics/IBTrACS/report/IBTrACS-Report-victoria-tovmasyan.md

 In order to efficiently organize and later analyze our data, I used bash to download individual .csv files of IBTrACS Storms Data from 6 different seasons: 2010, 2011, 2012, 2013, 2014, and 2015.
-These files can be found in the workout1 folder labeled
+These files can be found in the IBTrACS folder labeled
 `data`.

 ``` bash